 You can get either:

 - Fixed home equity loan: This is a lump sum of cash that is based upon how much equity you have in your home.
-You get the cash in your bank account all at once, which can be appropriate for many large expenses.
+With this fixed rate 2nd mortgage, you get the cash in your bank account all at once, which can be appropriate for many large expenses.
 Note that you will pay interest on the entire sum of money as soon as you receive it.
-The interest rate is usually fixed.
+In most cases, the 2nd mortgage rates are fixed.
 If you have low Fico scores, you should ask about home equity loans and bad credit as they are available for borrowers that meet the lender’s criteria.
 We suggest that you shop and compare offers from second-mortgage lenders and brokers.

-- Interest only home equity line of credit: This is a line of credit on your home’s equity that you can draw out as you need it, within a certain period of time, usually 10 years.
+- Interest only home equity line of credit: This is a line of credit on your home’s equity that you can write checks against as you need it, within a certain period of time, usually 10 years.
 It is an interest only payment for the draw period, and then you pay interest and principle once the draw period is over.
 You only need to pay interest on the amount of money you have taken out.
 See today’s HELOC rates.

 How to Make the Most of Your Second Mortgage Transaction